 You need to get your blood sugar and nutrients back up.
 Greasy foods might make you feel sluggish and worse.
 Try instead to replenish your body with a lot of water and a meal rich in fruits and vegetables.

 These foods will give your body the energy it needs to recuperate.

 - Don't Drink

-If you are still dealing with alcohol withdraw, drinking again will simply make your body more dependent on the crutch that alcohol can provide.
+If you are still dealing with alcohol withdrawal, drinking again will make your body more dependent on the crutch that alcohol can provide.

-It is best to ride out the wave, because you don’t want to train your body to rely on alcohol any time it experiences anxiety or withdrawal symptoms.
+It is best to ride out the wave because you don't want to train your body to rely on alcohol whenever it experiences anxiety or withdrawal symptoms.

-If you notice that you do not like the way you feel the day after drinking, or rely on alcohol to feel less anxious in various situations, seriously consider cutting down your alcohol consumption.
-The anxiety after the occasional beer or glass of wine can be manageable, but sometimes-serious anxiety attacks after nights of heavy drinking can affect your quality of life.
+If you do not like how you feel the day after drinking or rely on alcohol to handle less anxiety in various situations, seriously consider reducing your alcohol consumption.
+The pressure after the occasional beer or glass of wine can be manageable, but sometimes-serious anxiety attacks after nights of heavy drinking can affect your quality of life.

-Due to chemical reactions that happen in your brain when you drink, alcohol can cause anxiety, especially after drinking.
+Due to chemical reactions in your brain when you drink, alcohol can cause anxiety, especially after drinking.

-It’s important to be aware of anxiety disorders, especially because they can make you more susceptible to alcohol-induced anxiety.
+Awareness of anxiety disorders is essential because they can make you more susceptible to alcohol-induced anxiety.
 They also make you more likely to develop an alcohol dependency.
-To find out if you may be suffering from anxiety, take our quick online test.
+To determine if you are suffering from anxiety, take our quick online test.

 Find social circumstances in which you feel like you can relax and be yourself without the help of alcohol.
 Drink only to enjoy a slight, occasional buzz rather than to get drunk.
 You may find the amount of anxiety in your life dramatically decreasing.